We had a whackout whack dot call from Oregon last week.

 You just have to get one good year in as a good mother, and then you've done your duty, you move back into whatever.

-I mean, I mean, this is my reaction to it when I read the comment.
+I mean, this is my reaction to it when I read the comment.

 It sets the cause back.

-It's uh detrimental to the sisterhood.
+It's detrimental to the sisterhood.

-Kim Gandhi, the president of the Nags, said it seems unlikely to me, having survived and thrived through her first pregnancy, that she would logically give up the top job in TV a few months out, anticipating she couldn't handle it.
+Kim Gandhi, the president of the NAGS, said it seems unlikely to me, having survived and thrived through her first pregnancy, that she would logically give up the top job in TV a few months out, anticipating she couldn't handle it.

 It doesn't, it doesn't, it strikes me odd.